LeapLabTHU/ExpeL/README.md

 ```
 You will be given an URL (and port) once the website is on:
 - Go back to the cloned ExpeL repo
-- Modify the config file and add the given URL at envs/webshop/webshop.py:
+- Modify the config file and add the given URL in ``envs/webshop/webshop.py``:
 ```python
 WEBSHOP_URL = "http://127.0.0.1:3000" # Example URL
 ```

-Note that you will have to run the webshop server in the background to interact with the environment.
-We gathered some bugs we encountered during the Webshop Server setup [here](#issues).
+Note that you will have to run the WebShop server in the background to interact with the environment.
+We gathered some bugs we encountered during the WebShop Server setup [here](#issues).

-If you need more details, please refer to the [Official repo](https://github.com/princeton-nlp/WebShop?tab=readme-ov-file#-setup).
+If you need more details, please refer to the [official repo](https://github.com/princeton-nlp/WebShop?tab=readme-ov-file#-setup).

 ## 🚀 Quick start

 Below are the commands to run the ExpeL Agent.

-**Either put your OpenAI API key in a .env (OPENAI_API_KEY=XXX) file or get prompted in the command line**
+**Either put your OpenAI API key in a ``.env`` file (OPENAI_API_KEY=XXX) or get prompted in command line**

 ### 1. For the **Experience Gathering** stage:
 ```bash